ddella/OpenSSL/Digital Signature/ECDSA-Sig.md

 >This is a test with ECDSA.
 >This is the third and last line.
 >```
-Use this command to generate a hash:
+Use this command to generate a hash of the *data*:
 ```shell
 openssl dgst -sha256 -binary -out hash-sha256.bin test.txt
 ```